redpanda-data/connect/docs/processors/README.md

   parts: []
 ```

-Hashes parts of a message according to the selected algorithm.
-Supported
+Hashes messages according to the selected algorithm.
+Supported algorithms are:
-algorithms are: sha256, sha512, xxhash64.
+sha256, sha512, xxhash64.

 This processor is mostly useful when combined with the
 [`process_field`](#process_field) processor as it allows you to hash a